-One of the toughest things to do is compare multiple job applicants after the interviews you had with them.
-In principle it seems simple, but there are several articles detailing how various forms of bias can creep into your comparisons and impressions of a job applicant.
-For example… most people tend to like more and therefore hire people who are more like they are.
+Comparing multiple job applicants after the interviews are complete can be tough to do if you did not capture your impressions in a structured way.
+Without a structured process to capture impressions various forms of bias can creep into your decision-making.
+For example… most people tend to prefer people who are more like they are and therefore tend to hire people who are most like themselves.
 And it is also true that we often have a “feeling” of whether we like someone or not within the first 5 minutes of the interview.
-Trying to ignore these unconscious biases or whether you liked the candidate or not is tough to do without more structure around capturing your interview results.
+Trying to ignore these unconscious biases is hard to do without a structured process to capture your interview results.

-The template is a way for you to be more focused on data gathering during the interview process.
-Do not try to make the decision about whether or not to hire a person during the interview.
-Just focus on gathering data.
+The template (download button is below) is a way for you to be more diligent in capturing specific feedback from the candidate as it relates to the job description and requirements for the vacancy.
+Avoid making decisions about whether or not to hire a person during the interview.
+Instead focus on the gathering the relevant data needed for making those decisions.
 A structured interview record can go a long way towards helping you do just that.

 - If you don’t have enough time to cover all of the job profile areas that you would like to gather data on, consult with other interviewers and suggest that perhaps they start at the bottom of the page and work their way upwards.